Totchinuko/apiconan.totchinuko.fr/patches/admin.0.5.x.md

 - Move tool level 1 was not allowing negative height
 - Role based pricing reduction was applied to everyone
 - Reseting trader definition was breaking trader reset cooldown in some cases

+`0.5.9`
+- Some rules were preventing the listing of kits